Qal'eh Hasan Ali

-Qal'eh Hasan Ali is a maar-producing volcanic field located southeast of Kerman Province, Iran.
+Qal'eh Hasan Ali is a maar-producing volcanic field in Kerman Province, Iran.
 The field is presumed of Quaternary age, though it has produced no historic eruptions.
 Consisting of 14 maars each of different size, its most significant crater is Great Crater, about 1.2 km in width and 200–300 m in depth.

 This volcanic field was originally considered to be a field of impact craters.
 The volcanism both of Qal'eh Hasan Ali and of several neighbouring volcanic centres is associated with a local fault zone.
 The general area of Iran has been affected by the collision of Arabia with Eurasia, resulting in volcanic activity.

 Geography and structure

-Qal'eh Hasan Ali lies in the Kerman province of Iran, approximately 100 km southeast of Kerman.
-The village of the same name Qal'eh Hasan Ali is close to the field.
-They were discovered during geological reconnaissance by geologists of the Yugoslav Institute for Geological and Mining exploration and originally considered to be impact craters.
+Qal'eh Hasan Ali lies in the Kerman province of Iran, approximately 100 km southeast of the city of Kerman.
+A village of the same name is close to the field.
+They were discovered during geological reconnaissance by geologists of the Yugoslav Institute for Geological and Mining Exploration and were originally considered to be impact craters.

 Qal'eh Hasan Ali is part of the Urmiah-Dokhtar volcanic arc, specifically its southeastern segment.
 This volcanic arc extends along the Zagros mountain range and has been interpreted as being caused by subduction of the Neotethys, starting during the Triassic.
 Volcanism reached a peak during the Eocene.
 The volcanic succession of the arc reaches thicknesses of 4 km in some places and is dominated by calc-alkaline rocks.
-Another volcanic arc in Iran is found in the Makran area and is formed by the Bazman, Taftan and Koh-i-Sultan volcanoes, the second of which lies in Pakistan.
-Other young volcanoes in Iran are the Bijar volcanic field, Damavand and Sar'akhor.
+Another volcanic arc in Iran is found in the Makran area and is formed by the Bazman, Taftan, and Koh-i-Sultan volcanoes, the latter of which lies in Pakistan.
+Other young volcanoes in Iran are the Bijar volcanic field, Damavand, and Sar'akhor.
 Activity in the arc diminished starting from 22 million years ago in its Armenian segment and ceased 6 million years ago.
-At the same time the continent collision between Arabia and Eurasia occurred, starting from the northwest.
+At the same time, the continent collision between Arabia and Eurasia occurred, starting from the northwest.